Preparing Your East Bay Garden For Winter

 Cool Season Care for Soil & Beneficial Insects

-As winter approaches in the East Bay, it’s the perfect opportunity to nurture the ecology of your soil and support beneficial insects that play a vital role in your garden’s ecosystem.
-Whether your garden spaces are edible or ornamental or both, you can create a thriving environment for plants and pollinators.
+As winter approaches in the East Bay, it’s the perfect opportunity to nurture the ecology of your soil and support beneficial insects that play a vital role in your garden.
+Whether your outdoor spaces are edible or ornamental or both, you can create a thriving environment for both plants and pollinators.

 1. Clean Up with Care

 While it’s important to remove dead or diseased plant material from your garden beds, do so with a gentle touch.
-Instead of cutting, raking, and tossing every single thing into your green bin, leave some strategically placed piles of leaves, twigs, and other plant debris in place as habitat for beneficial insects.
+Rather than cutting, raking, and tossing every single thing into your green bin, leave some strategically placed areas of leaves, twigs, and other plant debris in place as habitat for beneficial insects.

 2. Feed Your Soil

 You can also plant cover crops, such as clover, peas, or vetch that help fix nitrogen in the soil and prevent erosion during winter.
-Once spring arrives, you can cut, smother, or gently turn these low-growing plants into the ground where they will decompose and nourish the soil.
+Once spring arrives, simply cut, smother, or gently turn these low-growing plants into the ground where they will decompose and nourish the soil.

 3. Mulch for Moisture and Habitat

-Pro Tip: When mulching your trees, shrubs, and perennials, avoid mounding the mulch up right next to the plants.
-Instead, place the mulch in a large donut shape around the main trunk or stem and leave a few inches of space.
-This helps prevent diseases while still protecting the soil above the plant's root zone.
+Pro Tip: When mulching your trees, shrubs, and perennials, avoid mounding the material all the way up to the center of the plants.
+Instead, place your mulch in a large donut shape around the main trunk or stem and leave a few inches of space.
+This "donut hole" aeration zone helps prevent diseases while still allowing the mulch layer to protect the soil above the plant's root zone.

 4. Create a Pollinator Haven

-Try to leave some plant stems and perennial seed heads standing, as they provide food for birds plus shelter for insects.
-Adding insect "hotels" made from bamboo, straw, or hollow stems to give beneficial insects a cozy place to hibernate and reproduce.
-This will encourage natural pest control activity in your garden when spring arrives.
+As much as possible with your garden's aesthetics, try to leave some plant stems and perennial seed heads standing, as they provide food for birds plus shelter for insects.
+You can also add insect "hotels" made from bamboo, straw, or hollow stems to give beneficial insects a cozy place to hibernate and reproduce.
+This will encourage a natural cycle of pest control activity in your garden when spring arrives.

 5. Water Wisely